RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Important Questions.md

 C. In object storage, data objects/files are saved in the storage space along with relevant metadata such as content type and creation date.
 Options A and B are different names for the same type of storage arrangement and incorrect.
 Option D has no meaning in this context.

-	121. According to the NIST Cloud Computing Reference Architecture, which of the following is most likely a cloud carrier?
+### Question # 121 - According to the NIST Cloud Computing Reference Architecture, which of the following is most likely a cloud carrier?
 		A. Amazon Web Services
 		B. Netflix
 		C. Verizon